 All of the above charges are exclusive of VAT and disbursements

-For expert advice on creating a Lasting Power of Attorney or applying as a Court of Protection deputy, please contact your local WSP branch in Gloucester, Stroud or Dursley today.
+For expert advice on creating a Lasting Power of Attorney or applying as a Court of Protection deputy, please contact your local WSP branch in Gloucester or Stroud today.

 I have nothing but praise for all of the people I have dealt with over the years.
 Nothing has been too much trouble and I would have no hesitation in recommending them.P.
 Browne

 A very thorough and professional company.
 Always found staff to be very approachable, helpful and very clear in their explanations of all options available to me.
 Would strongly recommend WSP.D.
 Maton

 WSP is the one-stop superstore for all your legal requirements.
 It is staffed with friendly, professional and expert people who are a pleasure to deal with.
 As a long term user of the company I always recommend WSP to all of my friends based on my own happy experience.D.
 Wilkins

 Contact our office